 Only horse owners will ride their horses in lessons.
 Private owned horses are not used in our school program.
 Our school-owned horses are used in lessons for students that do not bring their own horse.

 Our veterinarian is on call for us at all times.
-Routine visits are generally twice a month or as needed.
 Our farrier comes every Wednesday, and is also on call at all times for lost shoes etc. We also have a Equine Chiropractor who visits as often as needed for those horses requiring a little extra care.

 Yes, we have individual paddocks.
 We do not turn out in the extreme cold or high heat.
 We are able to cater to a horse’s individual turnout requirements within reason.

 Stoneleigh Burnham has a strict parasite protocol which ensures the best care for all horses.
-Every horse will be dewormed upon arrival at SBS.
-Fecal tests are performed on all horses three times yearly.
-Horses are dewormed according to fecal tests results.
+Every horse will have a fecal test done upon arrival at SBS to determine if they have worms or not.
+Fecal tests are performed on all horses two times a year.
+Horses are dewormed according to fecal test results.

 Yes.
 Training rides are available by all instructors.
 It is important to speak with your instructor regarding your horse’s individual requirements for training rides.

 A rider assessment is done for all riders who want to be members of the SBS IEA Team.
-All IEA team members are required to be full time riders, lessoning at least three times per week.
+All IEA team members are required to be full time riders.